 In the models that like going off-road the most, there is often a computer-controlled driving mode that improves grip on certain surfaces, and sets up the suspension to work better in adverse conditions.
 This can be turned off when you get back on the road.

 If you're looking for a 7-seater car then a large 4x4 might be something you'll be interested in: they tend to be more desirable than MPVs and can offer a great deal of practicality.
 With their huge boot space, roof racks and towing capacity they make great cars for going on holiday, too.

 Towing a caravan or trailer is a common use for these cars as well - and if that's your plan, the high torque of a large diesel engine is the best choice for load-lugging.
 Check out our review of the best tow cars in Britain to find out more.

 To help you choose which 4x4 is right for you, we've rounded up 10 of the best.
-Click the links on the left to find out more.
+Click the links on the left or the next page link below to find out more.